 As ever, there was a mixture of excitement and trepidation as we covered this new digital format.
-But even back then we had half an eye on the next-generation of digital storage.
+But even back then, we had half an eye on the next-generation of digital storage.

 "Compact discs are little shiny silver records that are going to replace black vinyl in the future," read the editorial.
-While this did of course largely happen, vinyl has had a greater lifespan than any of us imagined back in 1983.
+While this did of course largely happen, vinyl has had a greater lifespan than any of us foresaw back in 1983.

-As we celebrated the arrival of the CD, we also sounded a note of caution: "Compact disc can be viewed in two ways.
-On the one hand it is the only real technological breakthrough that the gramophone has seen for 50 years.
+As we celebrated the arrival of the CD, we also sounded a note of caution: "compact disc can be viewed in two ways.
+On the one hand, it is the only real technological breakthrough that the gramophone has seen for 50 years.